Women’s wages shouldn’t come at a discount, but the gender pay gap in Canada hasn’t improved in decades. In fact, for many women it’s getting worse.

-The Pay Equity Act requires public and private sector employers in the federal jurisdiction to take proactive steps to make sure different jobs are compared for their value in the workplace and evaluated based on skill, effort, responsibility and working conditions, leaving no room for gender discrimination.
+The Pay Equity Act requires public and private sector employers in the federal jurisdiction to take proactive steps to make sure different jobs are compared for their value in the workplace, and evaluated based on skill, effort, responsibility and working conditions, leaving no room for gender discrimination.

 The legislation will be enforced and administered by a Pay Equity Commissioner, who will work under the umbrella of the Canadian Human Rights Commission (CHRC).

-We need the federal government to:
+Join us to call on the federal government to:

-- Introduce pay transparency measures, including an obligation to file pay equity plans as well as details about compensation for workers in all equity-seeking groups; and
+- Introduce strong pay transparency measures, including an obligation to file pay equity plans as well as details about compensation for workers in all equity‑seeking groups; and

 - Ensure the office of the Pay Equity Commissioner has enough funding to implement the legislation and hold employers accountable.

 Canadian women are done waiting for an end to wage discrimination.
-It’s past time to value women’s work, close the pay gap and make pay equity the law.
+It’s time to value women’s work, close the pay gap and make pay equity the law.
 Add your voice now.